Project • Completed

 Improving compliance with the Core Humanitarian Standard

 From September 2015 to April 2017, DanChurchAid, Save the Children Denmark, and Ground Truth Solutions jointly implemented the Listen Learn Act project.
-Funded by European Union Humanitarian Aid (ECHO), the project aimed to explore the use of Ground Truth Solutions’ methodology as a tool to measure and improve compliance with the Core Humanitarian Standard (CHS) through the eyes of affected people.
+Funded by the European Civil Protection and Humanitarian Aid Operations (ECHO), the project aimed to explore the use of Ground Truth Solutions’ methodology as a tool to measure and improve compliance with the Core Humanitarian Standard (CHS) through the eyes of affected people.

 Ground Truth Solutions gathered feedback from affected people on the relevance of the services provided, on the usefulness of existing complaint mechanisms, and on how effective humanitarian organisations are at including their voices into their work.
 These indicators speak directly to the main recommendations of the CHS.